 - Familiarity to recipients.
 Typical 10-digit phone numbers are familiar to customers as they use and see them daily.
 This can result in higher open rates and better engagement.
 Moreover, you can choose an area code or text-enable your existing voice-only number (ex. landline, VoIP) for A2P messaging.
 This can result in higher open rates and better engagement.

 - Improved deliverability and throughput.
 Registered 10DLC numbers are designed for high message throughput, resulting in fast and reliable message delivery.
 This helps ensure that your messages reach your intended recipients promptly.

 - Cost-effective solution.
-10DLC numbers are typically more accessible and cost-effective compared to short codes, making them a budget-friendly option for SMS and MMS messaging campaigns.
+10DLC numbers are typically more accessible and cost-effective than shortcodes, making them a budget-friendly option for SMS and MMS messaging campaigns.

 - Leverage existing voice numbers.
 You can often text-enable your existing voice-only number like a landline, VoIP, or toll-free number for A2P messaging.
 This is helpful if you have a business number customers already know.

 - Scalable solution.
-10DLC numbers offer scalability for businesses of all sizes, from small businesses to large enterprises, allowing for messaging campaigns to be tailored to specific business needs and goals.
+10DLC numbers offer scalability for businesses of all sizes, from small to large enterprises, allowing messaging campaigns to be tailored to specific business needs and goals.